Will counselling, CBT or psychotherapy work for me?

 When you are experiencing these types of difficulties, you may benefit from the assistance of an experienced, trained professional.

-Professional psychotherapists offer the caring, expert assistance that we often need during these stressful times.
-A psychotherapist can help you identify your problems and assist you in finding the best ways to cope with the situation by changing behaviors that contribute to the problem or by finding constructive ways to deal with a situation that is beyond your personal control.
+Professional Psychotherapists, CBT Therapists and Counsellors offer the caring, expert assistance that we often need during these stressful times.
+A Psychotherapist, CBT Therapist and Counsellor can help you identify your problems and assist you in finding the best ways to cope with the situation by changing behaviors that contribute to the problem or by finding constructive ways to deal with a situation that is beyond your personal control.

-Professional psychotherapists offer help in addressing many situations that cause emotional stress, including, but not limited to:
+Professional Psychotherapists, CBT Therapists and Counsellors offer help in addressing many situations that cause emotional stress, including, but not limited to:

 - anxiety, depression, OCD, and other mental and emotional problems and disorders